valiantone/valiantone.github.io/src/pages/about.md

 title: "About"
 ---

-Frequent Bayesianism is a cheeky, made up term that invokes an outdated, ideological debate in the field of probability and data science.
-With little meaning it serves as great name for a personal publication.
+Frequent Bayesianism is a cheeky, made-up term that invokes an outdated, ideological debate in the field of probability and data science.
+With little meaning, it serves as a great name for a personal publication.

 This blog features a variety of digital fundamentals ranging from career to code, data to design.
+And as a bonus, it also doubles as a treasure trove, archiving my posts and articles from various online publishing platforms over the years.
+Consider it a quirky time capsule of my digital musings!

 This blog was primarily set up to support self-starters who would like to stay on top of latest developments in core CS topics (databases, algorithms, networks and operating systems) and data science.
 Additionally, I also curate posts pertaining to my experience in the realm of digital learning, volunteering and community projects.